b00tc4mp/isdi-parttime-202309/staff/judy-grayland/project/doc/README.md

 ## Intro

 Schools in Madrid can sign up for different talks, webinars and activities that promote diversity and inclusion.
-But because they are all run by different associations and organisations, some private and some public, it's not always easy to find information about them.
-The idea behind this app is to bring all these resources together in one place, so that schools can easily see what's on offer and pick activities for their school.
+But because they are all run by different associations and organisations, some private and some public, it's not always easy to know what's on offer and how to find information about the different options.
+The idea behind this app is to bring all these resources together in one place, so that schools can easily look through them and choose activities for their school.
 The app will also include a list of special dates that the school can celebrate or organise awareness-raising activities around.

 ![](https://core-docs.s3.amazonaws.com/cresskill_public_schools_ar/article/image/large_51df9e8b-9051-4abe-a1c2-01e39de1cb4f.jpg)
 ![](https://media4.giphy.com/media/v1.Y2lkPTc5MGI3NjExa3R0emc5bHJreXU0NnA3emljbmV0NzhzdnRoYmU2MHp0dGN1NjhoOCZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/RKYCLMYC6Ti21ggUx7/giphy.gif)